grafana/agent/docs/sources/flow/tutorials/flow-by-example/get-started.md

 ## What is Flow?

-Flow is a new way to configure{{< param "PRODUCT_NAME" >}}.
+Flow is a new way to configure {{< param "PRODUCT_NAME" >}}.
 It is a declarative configuration language that allows you to define a pipeline of telemetry collection, processing, and output.
 It is built on top of the [River](https://github.com/grafana/river) configuration language, which is designed to be fast, simple, and debuggable.

 ## What do I need to get started?